lan13005/Q-Factors/README.md

 Example usage:
 1. Clone repository
 2. Update run.py to match your data.
 Most important variables are under STANDARD comment
-3. Copy one of the config files in auxilliary/pdfTemplates/ if you are looking for an example of 1D or 2D pdf fits and replace configPDFs.h with it
+3. Copy one of the config files in auxilliary/pdfTemplates/ if you are looking for an example of 1D or 2D pdf fits and replace configPDFs.h with it.
+    - You have to update the template to match your reaction
 4. Finally type: run.py 11
     - This will run the program to do the fitting (first digit) and plotting (second digit)
     - If plotting you also need to update histsToMake variable in makePlots.C to draw w.e. variable you want